Software pioneer McAfee says he will testify about murder in Belize

-ORLANDO, Florida Computer software pioneer John McAfee said on Wednesday he will testify willingly about the murder of his American neighbor in Belize last year, as he seeks to defend himself from a wrongful death lawsuit that blames him for the killing.
+ORLANDO, Fla.
+Nov 13 Computer software pioneer John McAfee said on Wednesday he will testify willingly about the murder of his American neighbor in Belize last year, as he seeks to defend himself from a wrongful death lawsuit that blames him for the killing.

 McAfee denies involvement in the death of Faull, an Orlando contractor and restaurant owner.
 But he told Reuters in a telephone interview he would not fight a subpoena for deposition in the lawsuit.